jackyjsy/CVPR21Chal-SLR/reproduce.md

 #### A. For RGB track:

-1. Please test GCN using the following script.
-All the config files in GCN/config/test and GCN/config/test_finetuned need to be tested.
+1. Please test SL-GCN using the following script.
+All the config files in SL-GCN/config/test and SL-GCN/config/test_finetuned need to be tested.
 ```
 python main.py --config /path/to/config/file
 ```